Ultimate Positivity is Decidable for Simple Linear Recurrence Sequences

 \section{Complexity Lower Bound}

-Motivated by problems in fixed-point computation, game theory, graph drawing, and geometry, Schaefer~\cite{SchaeferS13} has recently introduced the complexity class $\exists\mathbb{R}$, comprising all problems polynomial-time reducible to the decision problem for existential sentences over the reals.
-It is known that $\mathbf{NP}\subseteq \exists\mathbb{R} \subseteq \mathbf{PSPACE}$~\cite{SchaeferS13}.
-In this section we show that the Positivity and Ultimate Positivity Problems for simple integer LRS are co$\exists\mathbb{R}$-hard, that is, at least as hard as the decision problem for universal sentences over the reals.
+In this section we give reductions of the decision problem for universal sentences over the field of real numbers to the Positivity and Ultimate Positivity Problems respectively.
+The former problem is easily seen to be \textbf{coNP}-hard and, through the work of Canny~\cite{Canny88}, is known to be in \textbf{PSPACE}.
+Typically this \textbf{PSPACE} upper bound is stated for the complement problem: the decision problem for existential sentences over the field of reals.

-It is known that the problem of whether a degree-four polynomial $f(x_1,\ldots,x_n)$ with rational coefficients has a root in the region $[0,1]^n$ is complete for $\exists\mathbb{R}$~\cite{BSS}.
-Here we consider an analogous problem about the positivity of $f$. \begin{itemize} \item[] \textsf{POS-$d$}. {Determine whether a degree-$d$ polynomial $f(x_1,\ldots,x_n)$ with rational coefficients assumes a strictly positive value on the region $[0,1]^n$}. \end{itemize}
+It is known that the problem 4-FEAS of whether a degree-4 polynomial has a real root is polynomial-time equivalent to the decision problem for the existential theory of the reals~\cite{BSS}.
+Here we consider a related problem, 4-POS, which asks whether a degree-4 polynomial $f(x_1,\ldots,x_n)$ with rational coefficients satisfies $f(\boldsymbol{x})\geq 0$ for all $\boldsymbol{x} \in [0,1]^n$.
+Using the above-mentioned result on 4-FEAS in tandem with bounds on magnitude of definable numbers in the existential theory of the reals (see~\cite{OuaknineW13b} for details) we can show: